Damn I Wish I Was Your Lover

-"Damn I Wish I Was Your Lover" is a song written and performed by American singer-songwriter Sophie B. Hawkins.
-Released in March 1992 as the first single from her debut album, Tongues and Tails (1992), the song achieved success in many countries worldwide; in the United States, it reached number five on the Billboard Hot 100.
-It also reached the top 10 in Australia, Canada, New Zealand, and Norway.
-In the United Kingdom, the single peaked at number 14 on the UK Singles Chart, becoming Hawkins' second-most successful song on that chart after "Right Beside You", which reached number 13 in 1994.
-There were made two different versions of the music video for the song, after the first version was banned from MTV for its erotic content.
+"Damn I Wish I Was Your Lover" is a song written and performed by American singer-songwriter Sophie B. Hawkins and produced by Rick Chertoff and Ralph Schuckett.
+Released in March 1992 by Columbia Records as the first single from Hawkins' debut album, Tongues and Tails (1992), the song achieved success in many countries worldwide; in the United States, it reached number five on the Billboard Hot 100.
+It also reached the top 10 in six other countries, including Canada, Denmark, New Zealand, and Norway.
+In the United Kingdom, the single peaked at number 14 on the UK Singles Chart.
+Two different versions of the music video were made for the song after the first version was banned by MTV for its erotic content.

 Background and composition

 The song's lyrics are written from the perspective of a woman who is observing another woman in an abusive relationship.
 Hawkins has explicitly stated that she is what she terms "omnisexual", which means that a lover's gender does not matter to her.
 The song encourages people to be open-minded about this as well, with the line "Free your mind and you won't feel ashamed", which is meant to combat homophobia and queerphobia.
 The homoerotic nature of the song was rare at the time, as not many songs dealt with the erotic or romantic love between two women, but it was not picked up on by a large group of listeners, and it is still glossed over in many articles discussing lesbian representation in love songs.

-Hawkins performed the songs "Damn I Wish I Was Your Lover" and "As I Lay Me Down" in the season 4 episode 9 "Herstory of Dance" of the television show Community.
-In the episode, Britta organizes a "Sophie B. Hawkins" dance in protest to Greendale's "Sadie Hawkins" dance.